korhanertancakmak/JAVA/src/Udemy/JavaProgrammingTimBuchalka/NewVersion/Section_03_OOP1/README.md

 * customer name
 * email
 * phone number

 Create getters and setters for each field.
-Create 2 additional methods:
+Create two additional methods:
 * one for depositing funds into the account
 * one for withdrawing funds from the account